Alpha Gamma Sigma and Phi Theta Kappa members

-Honor societies and the Honors Program have much in common and are connected in many different ways:
+Honor societies and the Honors Program have much in common and are connected in some ways:

 - Many students are involved in both the Honors Program and one or more honor societies.